principle105/thomasthechatbot/README.md

 from ttc import Chatbot, Context from ttc.utils import download_nltk_data

-# Only needs to be run once
+# Only needs to be run once (can be removed after first run)
 download_nltk_data()

 ctx = Context()